aryanmangla23/08-21-2022/README.md

 Priscilla -  Persevering.
 Even though I doubt it a lot of times, I trust that she will always come back better.
 She said her mom calls her brave and she can't see herself as brave.
 She is brave, but being brave is half a story.
 And also she wasn't brave a majority of her life, while perseverance seems like something she is.

+Oh yea and also talked about like first semester stuff.
+Loss of friends hits hard.
+Being friends with ... and like keeping personal stuff out of it.
+Different relationship and stuff.
+Can't really talk bout it kay

 Depression talk and stuff finished.
 Worked more and priscilla took a nap for 40 minutes.

 I left with joseph and claire while priscilla stayed behind to finish reading.